Stochastic Modified Flows for Riemannian Stochastic Gradient Descent: Introduction

 Note that our proofs do not use the fact that $\grad f$ is a gradient vector field and $\grad f$ can be replaced by any sufficiently regular vector field.
-In that sense, Theorem~\ref{thm:intro1} and Theorem~\ref{thm:intro2} naturally extend to Riemannian stochastic approximation schemes for non-gradient vector fields.
+In that sense, Theorem~\ref{thm:intro1} and Theorem~\ref{thm:intro2} naturally extend to Riemannian stochastic approximation schemes for non-gradient vector fields, as well as accelerated optimization methods defined on the tangent bundle $TM$ (see also Theorem~14 and~16 in~\cite{LiTaiE2019}).

 The remainder of this article is organized as follows.
 In Section~\ref{sec:literature}, we give an overview of the existing literature on Riemannian stochastic gradient descent and continuous time approximations for SGD in the Euclidean and Riemannian setting.
 In Section~\ref{sec:prelim}, we define uniform retraction maps, see Definition~\ref{def:retraction}.
 In Section~\ref{sec:order1}, we prove the first main result, Theorem~\ref{thm:intro1}, by analyzing the flow of a vector field as well as the dynamics of RSGD.
 In Section~\ref{sec:SDE}, we introduce SDEs on manifolds driven by a cylindrical Wiener process.
 We give an existence and uniqueness result for locally Lipschitz continuous coefficients.
 Moreover, under additional regularity assumptions on the manifold we prove the strong completeness of the SDE (\ref{eq:SDEintro}), i.e. the existence of a global flow map, and give bounds for the derivatives of the corresponding Markov semigroup.
 In Section~\ref{sec:order2}, we prove the second main result, Theorem~\ref{thm:intro2}.
 Finally, in Section~\ref{sec:exa} we comment on the geometry in principle component analysis, weight normalization, hyperbolic space and statistical manifolds and give appropriate retraction maps in the respective optimization tasks.
-See Appendix~\ref{sec:geo} for a general introduction to Riemannian optimization including derivatives of higher order for scalar-valued functions and vector fields, see Section~\ref{sec:higher}.
+See Appendix~\ref{sec:geo} for the notation used throughout the article and Appendix~\ref{sec:higher} for an introduction into derivatives of higher order for scalar-valued functions and vector fields.